Voiding Disfunction

 Conclusion

 Let me be clear: voiding dysfunction is not something you can afford to ignore.
 It will only get worse if you don’t take care of it now.
-But the good news is, we can treat it.
+But the good news is—we can treat it.
 Whether it’s through behavior changes, medications, physical therapy, or even surgery, we have the tools to get your bladder functioning properly again.
 But you need to take this seriously.
-I’m here to help, but you’ve got to put in the work too.

 Frequently Asked Questions